Kate Hickey is the Editorial Director at Irish Studio, overseeing IrishCentral, Ireland of the Welcomes and British Heritage Travel magazines.

-She moved to New York having worked in various online and print publications following on from her MA in Journalism.
-Throughout her career in Ireland and in New York, Kate worked on publications such as The Irish Independent, The Irish Times, and New York Arts among others.
-Kate has also worked as a Spokeperson for the Irish Lobby for Immigration Reform and as a European Tour Manager for Education First.
+In 2010 Kate moved to New York having worked in various online and print publications such as The Irish Independent, The Irish Times, and New York Arts among others.
+Kate has also worked as a Spokesperson for the Irish Lobby for Immigration Reform and as a European Tour Manager for Education First.

 Dublin City’s archaeologist Ruth Johnson talks about the physical evidence left by Brian Boru and the Battle of Clontarf in Dublin 1,000 years on.

 In April 1926, Violet Gibson, a woman raised on Merrion Square in Dublin attempted to assassinate the Italian fascist leader Benito Mussolini.

 Pancake Tuesday is over it's time for 40 days of Lent but what's this Catholic tradition all about and is it still observed in modern Ireland?